top of page

 It's arguably a lot of driving for just a short visit, so i recommend planning something else to do nearby after!
 Here are some ideas:

-• Anacortes: Do what we did and make a weekend trip out of it and head to the San Juan island afterwards!
+Anacortes: Do what we did and make a weekend trip out of it and head to the San Juan Islands: afterwards!
 Reserve your ferry spot ahead of time if you're driving.
+Plan a trip to the San juan islands, starting with staying in Friday Harbor or just making a day trip from the anacortes ferry.

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.